In order to get the most out of your vehicle’s transmission, you need to know when to change your transmission fluid.

 The predominant ways mechanics replace transmission fluid is either by draining it or power flushing it.
 The idea behind power flushing is that it cleanses the area of contaminated fluid to make way for new, clean fluid.
 However, it’s possible that flushing can dislodge contaminants and lead to new clogs even though the fluid is replaced.

 In fact, some mechanics contest that a vehicle that’s had its transmission fluid for over 100,000 miles shouldn’t be replaced for this very reason.
 This is debatable depending on the expert, so it’s best to consult someone you trust as well as the manufacturer’s guide for your vehicle model.

 Your manufacturer will provide information regarding the best transmission fluid to use for your vehicle as well as how often to perform fluid changes or flushes.

 AMS Jet Transmissions has operated for over 30 years while helping the South Florida community with all transmission related issues.
 Your transmission is a complicated and valuable component of your vehicle, and we pride ourselves on offering quick, affordable maintenance and repairs.

-If you need to schedule a transmission check-up or a fluid change, give us a call at (954) 581-0390 to schedule your appointment today!
+If you need to schedule a transmission check-up or a fluid change, give us a call at (954) 581-0390 to schedule your appointment today for auto transmission service!